-If you’re invited to a party, it is good to bring some food that you made at your home.
+If you’re invited to a party, it is good to bring some homemade food.
 You can also bring something to drink (a bottle of wine or beer) or bring homemade liquor.
 Croats will never complain that someone brought alcohol.
-An alternative is to bring accessories for the party (like balloons) or a board game, if they make sense for the occasion.
+An alternative is to bring accessories for the party (like balloons) or a board game if they make sense for the occasion.

 An old Croatian custom that does not seem to be practiced anymore is that men would bring flowers to host if she is a woman.
 TIP: Be the guy that brings that chivalrous tradition back.
 The next time you go for a visit, pick up some flowers from your garden or a nearby field.
 This is a wonderful gesture and will definitely have a positive impact.

-So, you’ve arrived at someone’s home and rung the doorbell.
+So, you’ve arrived at someone’s home and rang the doorbell.
 Your host will open the door with a smile and invite you to come in.
 This is the moment when you say hello, give a hug, or a double kiss from left to right (depending on the person), and give the gift that you brought.
-Everyone likes gifts, and it is polite to give it to the host as soon as you arrive so they can open it immediately.
+Everyone likes gifts, and it is polite to give them to the host as soon as you arrive so they can open them immediately.

 However, don’t be offended if a host puts away the gift and forgets to open it.
 Your host is probably excited to see you and would like to please you from the very start.
 You may remind them to open it if you’d like to see their reaction.

 Once you enter, ask if you should remove your shoes.
-A host will likely offer you a pair of guest slippers (called “papuče”) to wear so that you feel comfortable (and aren’t wearing shoes in the house).
-Although, some will insist not to take off your shoes.
+A host will likely offer you a pair of guest slippers (called papuče) to wear so that you feel comfortable (and aren’t wearing shoes in the house).
+Although, some will insist on not taking off your shoes.
 Just don’t assume you can wear your shoes in the house.
 Best to address it upfront.

 Once the state of your shoes has been covered, your host may introduce you to the house rules.
 If they don’t mention anything and you don’t know how to act, it is better to ask than to feel uncomfortable.
-In the end, every house maybe has some specific rules you wouldn’t like to break.
+In the end, every house may have some specific rules you wouldn’t like to break.

 There are some general house rules you should be aware of that apply to all households.
 Croatians can party like nobody’s business, but being polite and civilized (or not being polite and civilized) is something that everyone will notice.